jamesthomasdavidson/Train-Crossing-pthread-exercise-/README.md

 command line (after running make) looks like the following:

+  ./assign2 NUMBER
-  ./assign2 NUMBER            *Will generate random NUMBER of trains*
+  *will generate random NUMBER of trains*

-  ./assign2 NUMBER filename   *will load NUMBER trains from file filename.
+  ./assign2 NUMBER filename
+  *will load NUMBER trains from file filename.
 Assumes filename is a syntactically valid file and contains at least NUMBER of trains*